 Georgetown Visitation Preparatory School Strategic Planning and Curriculum Development

-Kristin is working with the staff, board, and students to help them accomplish their goals of “Learning, Reflecting, and Teaching” about the school/monastery’s history of enslavement and the lives of people enslaved at Visitation, including integrating the history and related social justice content into their curricular and co-curricular offerings; understanding how this new information impacts their community; finding opportunities for reflection and reconciliation; and identifying ways to make their community more inclusive.
+Kristin worked with the staff, board, and students to help them accomplish their goals of “Learning, Reflecting, and Teaching” about the school/monastery’s history of enslavement and the lives of people enslaved at Visitation, including integrating the history and related social justice content into their curricular and co-curricular offerings; understanding how this new information impacts their community; finding opportunities for reflection and reconciliation; and identifying ways to make their community more inclusive.

 Arlington House National Memorial/National Capital Area Office Interpretive and Strategic Planning